 (b) the employment of the child is included in the educational programme (as defined in the School Education Act 1999 section 4) applicable to the child and is consistent with the terms and conditions of the programme.

-192. Prohibition on employment of child to perform in indecent manner
+192. Children not to be employed to perform in indecent manner etc.

 (1) A person who employs a child to perform in an indecent, obscene or pornographic manner in the course of participating in an entertainment or exhibition or in the making of an advertisement is guilty of a crime, and is liable to imprisonment for 10 years.